 Scarlett Johansson has been very busy indeed, this being the fourth I’ve seen starring her this year.
-Great to see such a variation of roles, and she’s not even thirty yet!
 She’s fearless in her choices; which leads to some amazing films (Her), but also leads to films with interesting premises that have a lacking final product (Under the Skin).
 Lucy falls into the latter category.

 Perhaps this is due to the film being quite different to what I expected.
 Maybe it’s because I wanted to like it but found myself deflated and confused after.

-Besson has crafted a visually arresting film seemingly aware that it’s story is based on an interesting but daft central conceit (I’ve had a Google and we do indeed use all of our brain, just not all at the same time).
-Lucy’s increasing brain power is displayed in a percentage at points throughout the film, and the way she views the world is almost Matrix-esque.
-It’s no slouch to look at, even though some scenes, such as Lucy meeting the original Lucy and talking to her Mother on the phone just seemed odd.
+Luc Besson has crafted a visually arresting film, and seems aware it’s based on an interesting but daft central conceit.
+Lucy’s increasing brain power is displayed as a percentage throughout the film, alongside a Matrix-esque view of the world.
+It’s no slouch to look at, even though some scenes just seemed odd.

-Morgan Freeman is the exposition machine who explains throughout the film his theories on how using more of our cognitive capacity than the current 10% would affect us and the world around us.
-Is he anything more than that now?
+Morgan Freeman performs exposition, explaining how using more than 10% of our cognitive capacity would affect our world.
+To be fair he’s pretty damn good at that.
 Johansson is the living embodiment and proof of those ideas after a drug she was smuggling is released into her system.
 She then heads off on a journey of revenge and discovery.

 Lucy has several scenes that raised a chuckle and uses your preconceptions to surprise at points.
-Moments showcasing Lucy’s new abilities subvert what you thought was going to happen but that’s not to say there isn’t any action.
-It seems as though it has taken its inspiration from a host of other places, and I’m not sure the mashing together of everything from The Matrix to 2001 is successful.
+Moments showcasing Lucy’s new abilities subvert what you thought was going to happen, though there is still action.
+Ultimately though I’m not sure mashing together everything from The Matrix to 2001 is successful.

-The thought of unlocking our full potential is a strong one and gives us hope that we can overcome our shortcomings as a race.
-If you’re at all interested in the idea and a film that bucks the trend then you should check Lucy out.
+This isn’t the first story that looks at untapped human potential and it won’t be the last.
+If you’re at all interested in the idea then you should check it out.
 I’m glad I saw it, but it has left me completely stumped.
 Is it brilliant and I’m only using 1% of my brain?
 Or is it as stupid as my original impressions led me to believe?